Puniek/GURPS-Gothic/README.md

 ## Gothic (by Piranha Bytes) Adaptation for GURPS (Generic Universal Roleplaying System)

 📁 Repository Contents
-⚡ Gothic (Piranha Bytes) ➔ GURPS Adaptation
+⚡ Gothic (Piranha Bytes) ➔ GURPS 4th Edition

 This repository contains ready-to-use files for GURPS Character Sheet (GCS) to help you integrate the dark fantasy world of Gothic into GURPS 4e.